Debiased distributed learning for sparse partial linear models in high dimensions: Proofs

 \section{Proofs}

-In this section, we provide the proofs of Theorems 1-4, as well as the bound $L_n$ based on the minimization problem in \eqref{submethod}.
-We present a detailed proof, deferring some useful lemmas to the appendices.
+In this section, we provide the detailed proofs of Theorems 1-2.
 First of all, we give the proof of each local parametric estimate, which is one of key ingredients for obtaining the oracle rates of the averaging estimator based on the entire data.